-- 1. Inecrease in Turnover of Payable: Mainly due to the increase in 2014 cost of goods sold. - 2.
-Increase in Turnover of Property, Plant and Equipment: Mainly due to the increase in 2014 sales revenue. - Increase in Return on Total Assets, Return on Stockholders' Equity, Earnings before Income Tax In (%) of Capital Stock, Profit Margin and Basic/Diluted Earnings Per Share: Mainly due to the increase in operating income and net income after tax. - Increase in Cash Flow Ratio and Cash Flow Reinvestment Ratio: Mainly due to the increase in operating profit and causing the increase in cash from operations.
+- 1. Increase in Debts Ratio: Mainly due to the acquisition of Cypress's TrueTouch Mobile Business and causing the increase in intangible assets. - 2.
+Decrease in Current Ratio and Quick Ratio: Mainly due to the acquisition of Cypress's TrueTouch Mobile Business and causing the decrease in cash and cash equivalents. - Decrease in Turnover of Inventory and increase in Average Days of Sales: Mainly due to the increase of the inventories in December 2015 and causing the decrease in turnover of inventory and increase in average days of sales. - 4.
+Decrease in Return on Total Assets and Return on Stockholders' Equity: Mainly due to the decrease in operating income and net income after tax, and increase in the average Total Assets and average total shareholders' equity. - Increase in Cash Flow Reinvestment Ratio: Mainly due to the increase in operating profit and causing the increase in cash from operations.